 The Corporation has entered into employment agreements with Messrs.
-Jacques L'Écuyer, Jean Bernier and Marc Suys under which the Named Executive Officer is entitled to an annual base salary, which is subject to annual adjustments, and to an annual performance-based bonus expressed as a percentage of base salary, as determined annually by the Board of Directors in accordance with the Corporation's policy.
+Jacques L'Écuyer, David Langlois, Don Freschi, Jean Bernier and Nicholas Audet under which the Named Executive Officer is entitled to an annual base salary, which is subject to annual adjustments, and to an annual performance-based bonus expressed as a percentage of base salary, as determined annually by the Board of Directors in accordance with the Corporation's policy.
 The employment agreements contain customary confidentiality, two-year non-competition and non-solicitation provisions.
-The Named Executive Officer is entitled to a severance payment equal to one month's salary for each month's employment with the Corporation, subject to a minimum and maximum applicable to each position.
+The Named Executive Officer is entitled to a severance payment equal to one month's salary for each month's, and for Mr. Langlois, each three-month period of employment with the Corporation, subject to a minimum and maximum applicable to each position.
+Notwithstanding the foregoing, in recognition of his service with Firebird Corporation prior to the Corporation's acquisition, Mr. Freschi is entitled to a severance payment equal to 12 months' salary in the event the Corporation's terminates his employment.

-The table below sets out the dates, terms and conditions applicable to each Named Executive Officer as well as the severance payment that would have been payable had the Corporation terminated employment on May 31, 2009:
+The table below sets out the dates, terms and conditions applicable to each NEO as well as the severance payment that would have been payable had the Corporation terminated employment on May 31, 2010.

-entitlement ths' base salary) Severance payable as of May 31, 2009 Name and position Original employment date Minimum Maximum Number of months' salary \$ Jacques L'Écuyer President and Chief Executive Officer June 1, 2000 13 months 20 months 20 months \$333,333 Jean Bernier General Manager June 11, 2007 6 months 12 months 12 months \$140,000 Marc Suys Director, Environment, Health and Safety June 1, 2000 6 months 9 months 9 months \$90,000
+entitlement ths' base salary) Severance payable as of May 31, 2010 Name and position Original employment date Minimum Maximum Number of months' salary \$ Jacques L'Écuyer President and Chief Executive Officer June 1, 2000 13 months 20 months 20 months 333,333 David Langlois Chief Financial Officer November 23, 2009 None 12 months 2 months 23,333 Don Freschi General Manager, Firebird Division December 1, 2009 12 months 12 months 12 months 135,000 Jean Bernier General Manager June 11, 2007 6 months 12 months 12 months 160,000 Nicholas Audet Vice-President February 23, 2003 12 months 12 months 12 months 170,000

-Had a Named Executive Officer's employment been terminated on May 31, 2009, any unvested options previously granted to him and outstanding on that date would have been cancelled; no other incremental payments would have been owed.
+Had a Named Executive Officer's employment been terminated on May 31, 2010, any unvested options previously granted to him and outstanding on that date would have been cancelled; no other incremental payments would have been owed.